 Now insert your visualization and link it up to the data table.
 In my example, I selected Insert > Visualization > Bar Chart.
-I hooked it up to the R Output sorted_data and set it to Automatic calculation.
+I hooked it up to the R Output sorted_data.
 If you're not sure how to set up a visualization, I recommend reading How to Create a Bar Chart in Displayr (noting the Visualization section is the relevant section, not the Charts section).

 Create holders for your images

 Now, create another R Output, and then use the following code.
 You will need to change the references in the first three lines.
 The first line tells us which order the item is (in this example, it is the first).
 The second and third line reference the merged R Output, including the column that has the URL.
 If you're not familiar with table subsetting and referencing with R Output, I recommend reading How to do Simple Table Manipulations with R in Displayr.